 On March 14, special prosecutor Andrea Reeb announced that she has resigned from handling the case, as she claimed that her role as a legislator will “cloud” the judgment of the trial.

 What is the future of Rust?

-The movie is set to pick up filming in January.
-In his statement on the wrongful-death settlement, Matthew Hutchins said he would now be an executive producer on Rust and the film would have “all the original principal players onboard.”
+As for the Hutchins family’s involvement with the film, in his statement on the wrongful-death settlement, Matthew Hutchins said he would now be an executive producer on Rust and the film would have “all the original principal players onboard.”
 Souza said in a separate statement to Deadline that the film would be a tribute to Halyna Hutchins.
 “In my own attempts to heal, any decision to return to finish directing the film could only make sense for me if it was done with the involvement of Matt and the Hutchins family,” he said.
 “My every effort on this film will be devoted to honoring Halyna’s legacy and making her proud.
 It is a privilege to see this through on her behalf.”

 This story has been updated throughout.